Skip to main content

 What We Love

-• US-based 24/7 monitoring — live operators, not automated routing or overseas call centers
+• US-based 24/7 monitoring center with live operators, not automated routing

-• Two-way voice through the watch — speak directly to operator without fumbling for a phone
+• Two-way voice directly through the watch — operator hears and responds in real time

 What Could Be Better

-• $44.95/month is one of the higher monitoring fees in the category
+• $44.95/month is one of the higher monitoring fees in this category

-• Watch display is functional but not as premium as Apple Watch or Samsung
+• Watch face design is functional but not premium compared to Apple Watch or Samsung

 The Verdict